robertrumney/adaptive-music/Advanced/V3/README.md

 In the Unity inspector, under the "Music Configuration" header:

-"Add music entries by clicking on the '+' button in the `musicEntries` list.
-For each entry, select a `MusicState`, assign an `AudioClip`, and set its `weight`."
+Add music entries by clicking on the '+' button in the `musicEntries` list.
+For each entry, select a `MusicState`, assign an `AudioClip`, and set its `weight`.

 ### Transitioning Between Music States

-"To change the music state during gameplay, use the following static method:"
+To change the music state during gameplay, use the following static method:

 ```csharp
 UltimateDynamicGameMusic.PlayState(MusicState state);